 - Entertain your child by playing with toys, a rattle, or other objects.

 - Sing or play some music, that usually calms a baby.

 When nothing works…

-If you’ve tried everything, eliminated the possibility of pain, illness or injury, and your baby still won’t stop crying, it’s time to take a break.
+If you’ve tried everything, eliminated the possibility of pain, illness, or injury, and your baby still won’t stop crying, it’s time to take a break.
 Put him in a safe spot and read a magazine, drink a cup of tea, or ask your partner for help.
-Reassure your baby that you’re listening and close by, and he may even self-sooth or fall asleep.
+Reassure your baby that you’re listening and close by, and he may even self-soothe or fall asleep.
 A crying baby is not a reflection on your parenting.
 If you’re meeting your baby’s needs, try to relax and focus on enjoying all those times your little one isn’t crying.